 A site-to-site VPN allows you to establish a secure connection between remote networks over a public network.
-You can implement the site-to-site VPN scenario if you need to join on-premises networks and private cloud networks in Microsoft Azure.
-For example, if some of your VMs are restored to Microsoft Azure, you can join a Microsoft Azure network to which these VMs are connected with company on-premises networks.
+You can implement the site-to-site VPN scenario if you need to join on-premises networks and private cloud networks in Microsoft Azure or AWS.
+For example, if some of your VMs are restored to Microsoft Azure or Amazon EC2, you can join the cloud network to which these VMs are connected with company on-premises networks.

 Veeam PN also lets you set up a VPN exclusively for on-premises networks.
 This scenario lets you extend the company network and make resources in one remote site available to machines and users in another remote site.
 For example, you can join several company networks into a single private network or allow machines and users from company branch offices to connect to the company datacenter.

 Site-to-site VPN functionality of Veeam PN is based on WireGuard technology.
 WireGuard does not support TCP, but Veeam PN eliminates this limitation by tunneling UDP encrypted traffic in TCP tunnel.
 WireGuard has significant performance advantage compared to OpenVPN: